roymartinezblanco/AWS-Email-Webhook/README.md

 ## Configuration Example

-As you can see you can add custom headers to the `headers` field, as well specifying the endpoint URL (URL Enconded).
+As you can see you can add custom headers to the `headers` field, as well specifying the endpoint URL (URL Encoded).

 ```json
 {